torald64/torald64/README.md

-## Hi, I am Aaron👋
+## Hey, I am Aaron👋

-Currently I am in training as an IT specialist for applicationional development.
+Currently I do training as an IT specialist for applicationional development.<br>
-This will be my Account for personal and fun Projects😄.
+This will be my page for personal and fun Projects😄.

 <!--
 **torald64/torald64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.